python/cpython/README.rst

 Note also that any output, both stdout and stderr, that may appear at this step is suppressed.

-The final step is to build the actual interpreter, using the information collected from the instrumented one.
+The final step is to build the actual interpreter, using collected information from the instrumented one.
 The end result will be a Python binary that is optimized; suitable for distribution or production installation.